Teichm\"uller's problem in space: Introduction

-Therefore it seems to be a natural question to study Teichm\"uller's result in the context of metric spaces with a more concrete metric than the hyperbolic metric.
+Because of our interest in explicit stability estimates it seems to be a natural question to study Teichm\"uller's result in the context of metric spaces equipped with a metric more concrete than the hyperbolic metric.
 An example of such a metric is the distance ratio metric or the $j$-metric studied below.
-Our goal here is to extend, at least partially, Teichm\"uller's result to ${\mathbb R }^3$ because a rotation around the $e_1$-axis leaves the whole $e_1$-axis and in particular the triple $\{0,e_1,\infty\}$ fixed, we see that for a fixed $x \in {\mathbb R }^3 \setminus \{ 0, e_1\}$ and $K\ge 1$
+Our goal here is to study the extent to which Teichm\"uller's result can be generalized to ${\mathbb R }^3$.
+Because a rotation around the $e_1$-axis leaves the whole $e_1$-axis and in particular the triple $\{0,e_1,\infty\}$ fixed, we see that for a fixed $x \in {\mathbb R }^3 \setminus \{ 0, e_1\}$ and $K\ge 1$ the set

 has rotational symmetry, it is a solid of revolution with the $e_1$-axis as the symmetry axis.
+Moreover, by Theorem \ref{main1} below, for a fixed $x$ when $K \to 1\,,$ this solid of revolution $ V_K(x)$ converges to a circle centered on the $e_1$-axis and perpendicular to the $e_1$-axis.
+If we look at the cross section of $ V_K(x)$ with a plane containing $e_1$-axis, then Theorem \ref{main1} shows that the diameter of this cross section indeed does tend to $0$ with a quantitative upper bound in terms of $K-1$.

+Very recently several authors have studied various extensions, ramifications and generalizations of Teichm\"uller's problem.
+For the case of the unit ball in ${\mathbb R}^n$ see \cite{mv,vz} and for the case of Riemann surfaces see \cite{btct}.

-In Section \ref{preliminary} we prove some preliminary results.
-Bernoulli type inequalites that will be used in the proof the main results will be given in Section \ref{bernoulli}.
+In Section \ref{preliminary} we review the necessary background information and prove some auxiliary lemmas including Bernoulli type inequalities that will be used in the proof of the main results.

+We next introduce our three main results.
+In the first result we study the cross section of $ V_K(x)$ with a plane containing $e_1$-axis.